![]() | High Holborn Pit |

 William was the engine-wright for the company, but was unfortunately killed whilst repairing the old beam engine at Butterley Park.

-Williams’s son Joseph Langton sold pianos, His adverts would appear in the Ripley & Heanor News giving his address as High Holborn Codnor.
+Williams’s son Joseph Langton sold pianos, His adverts would appear in the Ripley & Heanor News giving his address as High Holborn, Codnor.

-The pit was closed in 1909 due to flooding; it was not possible to rescue any of the ponies still down the pit.
+High Holborn pit was closed in 1909 due to flooding; it was not possible to rescue any of the ponies still down the pit.

-Fig.3 This picture shows miners picking coal from the High Holborn pit
+Fig.4 This picture shows miners picking coal from the High Holborn pit

 banks during the miner’s strike of 1911 – 1912.